tmforum-rand/TMForum-ODA-Ready-for-publication/README.md

 3. **Specifications**:
    - Specifications is a collection which contains more than one specifications.
 Enhanced format to include details like `url`, `version`.
+   - Versions v5.0.0 and v5.1.0 are used as-is when found in the URL.
+Other versions are extracted from the URL and follow the vX.0.0 standardization rule.

 4. **Owners and Maintainers**:
    - Both fields have 3 attributes : `name`, `email`, `url`.